 a.
-Size and content
+Size and Content

-Please consult the EU FAIRS Report.
+Please consult the EU FAIRS report.

 b.
-Packaging waste management
+Packaging Waste Management

-As part of the EU effort to reduce packaging waste, Romania implemented legislation concerning packaged-waste management in 2005, transposing EU Directive 94/62.
+As part of the EU effort to reduce packaging waste, Romania implemented legislation concerning packaged-waste management in 2005, through Government Decision 621 (repealed in 2015), transposing EU Directive 94/62.
 Law 249/2015 concerning packaging waste was amended in 2018 through Law 87/2018 and Emergency Ordinance 74/2018 to transpose the EU Directive 2015/720 regarding reducing consumption of lightweight plastic bags.
 According to its provisions, as of January 1, 2019 Romania prohibited the sale of the lightweight plastic bags (below 50 microns) and very lightweight plastic carrier bags (below 15 microns).

-Reporting requirements vis-à-vis quantities of recyclable waste were established by Law 211/2011 and amended through Emergency Ordinances 68/2016 and Emergency Ordinance 74/2018.
-According to these provisions, business operators must recover some packaging materials for recycling.
-The provisions apply to food operators, producers, importers and traders, and industries dealing with packaged products, such as the canning industry, dairy industry, soft drinks industry, mineral water, wine, etc. regardless the origin, domestic or foreign.
+Emergency ordinance 92/2021 approved revised targets for waste collection established through Law 211/2011.
+According to these provisions, business operators must recover part of the packaging materials for recycling.